R\'enyi relative entropies and noncommutative $L_p$-spaces: Abstract

 \section{Abstract}

-{ We propose an extension of the sandwiched R\'enyi relative $\alpha$-entropy to normal positive functionals on arbitrary von Neumann algebras, for the values $\alpha>1$.
+We propose an extension of the sandwiched R\'enyi relative $\alpha$-entropy to normal positive functionals on arbitrary von Neumann algebras, for the values $\alpha>1$.
 For this, we use Kosaki's definition of noncommutative $L_p$-spaces with respect to a state.
-Some properties of these extensions are proved, in particular the limit values for $\alpha\to 1,\infty$ and data processing inequality with respect to positive normal unital maps.
-This implies that the Araki relative entropy satisfies DPI with respect to such maps, extending the results of [A.~M\"uller-Hermes and D.~Reeb. {\em Annales Henri Poincar\'e}, {18}:{1777--1788}, {2017}] to arbitrary von Neumann algebras.
-It is also shown that equality in data processing inequality characterizes sufficiency (reversibility) of quantum channels.}
+We show that these extensions coincide with the previously defined Araki-Masuda divergences [M. Berta et al., {\em Annales Henri Poincar{\'e}}, 19:1843--1867, 2018] and prove some of their properties, in particular the data processing inequality with respect to positive normal unital maps.
+As a consequence, we obtain monotonicity of the Araki relative entropy with respect to such maps, extending the results of [A.~M\"uller-Hermes and D.~Reeb. {\em Annales Henri Poincar\'e}, {18}:{1777--1788}, {2017}] to arbitrary von Neumann algebras.
+It is also shown that equality in data processing inequality characterizes sufficiency (reversibility) of quantum channels.